marios-zindilis/website-sources/books/ad-hoc-data-analysis-from-the-unix-command-line/rewriting-the-data-with-inline-perl/index.md

 editor: Marios Zindilis
 license: CC-BY-SA-3.0
 title: Rewriting The Data With Inline perl
+description: Using perl on the command line to process text
 ---

 > "I'm reminded of the day my daughter came in, looked over my shoulder at some